OpenTermsArchive/contrib-versions/Tumblr/Privacy Policy.md

 Where to Direct Questions or Concerns

-If you have any questions or concerns regarding privacy using the Services, please send us a detailed message.
+If you have any questions or concerns regarding privacy using the Services, send us a detailed message.

 Link to Prior Versions